milofultz/tablatal_parser/README.md

 [Devine's Tablatal](https://wiki.xxiivv.com/site/tablatal.html) and am looking forward to using it with my system.

-From Devine's site: "In the Tablatal file, the first line declares the key, the spacing between each key defines the length of the parameters for all subsequent lines."
+From Devine's site:

+> In the Tablatal file, the first line declares the key, the spacing between each key defines the length of the parameters for all subsequent lines.

 It is a much more aesthetically pleasing plaintext data format, though the tradeoff is malleability, as you must define how large the field sizes are before getting going (I'll solve this with some kind of utility if it ever comes up as a problem).